Do I Have Water Rights on My Property

 1. State Laws and Regulations:

-• Familiarize yourself with any statewide water planning initiatives or regulatory agencies responsible for overseeing water resources.
+• Familiarize yourself with any statewide water planning initiatives or the regulatory agencies responsible for overseeing the water resources.

 2. Local Ordinances and Permits: